sahenshah/lyrebird-hl7-integration/README.md

 - **Edge cases:** large messages, malformed HL7, multiple messages in a single TCP packet
 - **Concurrency & Idempotency:** multiple simultaneous clients, duplicate message handling

-Note: when running tests, make sure app and/or listener isnt being run elsewhere as it will interfere with current CI tests
 ---

 ## Design Decisions